claranet/spryker-base/README.md

 circumstances this means that we need to rewrite console commands (alignment between ops and spryker).

-The complex console command `setup:install` does the following:
+The complex console command `setup:install` resolves to the following subtasks:

 1. `cache:delete-all`
 1. `setup:remove-generated-directory`